 Import System Troubleshooting and Best Practices

-Importing data in exactly the right way into LoanPro, especially when dealing with thousands of accounts or transactions, can be a difficult undertaking.
+Importing data into LoanPro in exactly the right way can be a difficult undertaking, especially when dealing with thousands of accounts or transactions.
 This article will help you use the LoanPro import system in the best way possible.

-When doing an import, it’s important that you import things in the correct order, otherwise your import will be slower and may not work.
+If you're doing several related imports, using the correct order can save you a lot of time and effort.
 In order to do this, it’s helpful to understand a little about how LoanPro works.
-In LoanPro, there is a lot of separation.
-For example, collateral, customers, and loans are all separate things.
-That means that you can create a collateral record, a customer, or a loan at any time, but if you are using the import to do something like adding a customer to a loan, it’s important to look at the available fields for both customer and loan to see how this is best done.
+In LoanPro, many entities exist separately but can be linked to each other.
+For example, collateral, customers, and loans are all separate things, but can be linked together.
+That means that you can import a collateral record, a customer, or a loan on their own, but if you are using the importing data that connects to information already in LoanPro, it’s important to look at the available fields for both entities to see how they will connect.

 When you upload data to LoanPro in order to import it, you will have to verify the data before it’s imported.
 If the data is not correct in some way, the system will show that there are errors with the data.